Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks: Abstract

-\textbf{ Secret communication over public channels is one of the central pillars of a modern information society.
-Using quantum key distribution (QKD)~\cite{Gisin2002,Scarani2009} this is achieved without relying on the hardness of mathematical problems which might be compromised by improved algorithms or by future quantum computers~\cite{Shor1997}.
-State-of-the-art QKD requires composable security against coherent attacks for a finite number of samples.
-Here, we present the first implementation of QKD satisfying this requirement and additionally achieving security which is independent of any possible flaws in the implementation of the receiver.
-By distributing strongly Einstein-Podolsky-Rosen entangled continuous variable (CV)~\cite{Cerf2001,Weedbrook2012} light in a table-top arrangement, we generated secret keys using a highly efficient error reconciliation algorithm.
-Since CV encoding is compatible with conventional optical communication technology, we consider our work to be a major promotion for commercialized QKD providing composable security against the most general channel attacks. }
+Secret communication over public channels is one of the central pillars of a modern information society.
+Using quantum key distribution this is achieved without relying on the hardness of mathematical problems which might be compromised by improved algorithms or by future quantum computers.
+State-of-the-art quantum key distribution requires composable security against coherent attacks for a finite number of distributed quantum states as well as robustness against implementation side-channels.
+Here, we present an implementation of continuous-variable quantum key distribution satisfying these requirements.
+Our implementation is based on the distribution of continuous-variable Einstein-Podolsky-Rosen entangled light.
+It is one-sided device independent, which means the security of the generated key is independent of any memoryfree attacks on the remote detector.
+Since continuous-variable encoding is compatible with conventional optical communication technology, our work is a crucial step towards practical implementations of quantum key distribution with state-of-the-art security based solely on telecom components.